Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 This is another easy to care for house plant that likes indirect light but also isn’t too picky about light levels.
 If you don’t have enough light you will notice it start to grow leggy, just move it to a brighter area.
 If there is too much light the leaves will start to brown.

-These are also an easy plant to propagate from leaf cuttings.
+These are also easy plants to propagate from leaf cuttings.

 Watermelon peperomias are also another plant that is safe for pets.